 Epidemiological studies reveal that control areas 10 kms away from the factory have been mildly exposed.
 Studies have also shown a variability in the picture of morbidity in different localities as well as a variability in individuals or groups of people living in the same locality.
 Besides differences in individual susceptibility accounting for some of the variability, both the above observations suggest that the factor of "exposure" needs to be considered more carefully.
-The two important issues to be considered are : - the area and hence the population exposed may be larger than the accepted 200,000, time of the disaster, taking into consideration the direction of the wind, type of housing - pucca (well built)
+The two important issues to be considered are:

+- the area and hence the population exposed may be larger than the accepted 200,000, - several variables determine the exposure level for an individual.
+Results from the various studies have indicate that these are: - 1) distance from the factory at which the individual was at the time of the disaster, taking into consideration the direction of the wind,